imanpalsingh/Emotion-recognition-using-neural-network/README.md

-<h2>Emotions Recognition ( Happiness, Neutral, Sadness) from camera feed using neural Networks </h2>
+<h2>Emotions Recognition ( Happiness, Neutral, Sadness) from camera feed using Neural Networks </h2>

 Algorithm Multi Layer Perceptron from Scikit-Learn's neural_network module is used.
 The dataset consists of images taken from the Cohn-Kanade Dataset [Refernce Below]